-Most exhibitions and events rules allow for Hanging Signs and Graphics in all standard Peninsula and Island Booths, usually to a maximum height range of 16ft to 20ft (4.88m to 6.10m) from the top of the sign, or as determined by the show organizer.
-End-cap Booths do not qualify for Hanging Signs and Graphics.
+Most exhibition and event rules allow for Hanging Signs and Graphics in all standard Peninsula and Island Booths, usually to a maximum height range of 16ft to 20ft (4.88m to 6.10m) from the top of the sign, or as determined by the show organizer.
+End-cap Booths do not qualify for hanging signs and graphics.
 The distance is measured from the floor to the top of the sign.
 Whether suspended from above, or supported from below, they should comply with all ordinary use-of-space requirements.
 For example, the highest point of any sign should not exceed the maximum allowable height for the booth type.